mwongess/AirBnB_clone_v2/README.md

 ### Using the Console

-The HolbertonBnB console can be run both interactively and non-interactively.
-To run the console in non-interactive mode, pipe any command(s) into an execution of the file `console.py` at the command line.
+` at the command line.

 ```
 $ echo "help" | ./console.py